This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 ESRS 2 specifies essential information to be disclosed irrespective of which sustainability matter is being considered.
 ESRS 2 is mandatory for all in-scope companies.

-Impact of Omnibus on the existing ESRS
+Omnibus changes to existing ESRS

 Other ESRS standards and technical guidance

-EFRAG has published non-binding technical Implementation Guidance on the application of the ESRS: on materiality assessment, value chain and detailed ESRS data points.
-However, given that the CSRD and ESRS are being significantly revised under the Omnibus I proposal, this guidance will likely need to be amended in due course.
+However, given that the CSRD and ESRS are being significantly revised by the Omnibus changes, this guidance will likely need to be amended in due course.

 Transition plans